‘The Young And The Restless’ Star Elizabeth Hendrickson Welcomes Baby Girl During Coronavirus Pandemic

 Yesterday, Hendrickson posted a picture of Josephine’s gorgeous nursery, and she revealed that they decided to induce labor because so many hospitals were no longer allowing laboring mothers their support person, so they’d hoped to deliver the baby before that happened.
 Unfortunately, shortly before arriving at the hospital, the couple got word that Meder wouldn’t be allowed in the room.

-Hendrickson’s Instagram followers were supportive after she shared her post about heading to the hospital.
+Many of Hendrickson’s Instagram followers were supportive after she shared her post about heading to the hospital.
 More than 6,500 hit the “like” button, and over 900 users also took the time to leave her a positive message in the reply section.
-Many of the actress’s Y&R co-stars, including Michelle Stafford (Phyllis), Melissa Claire Egan (Chelsea), Melissa Ordway (Abby), and so many more chimed in with their support.
+Some of the actress’s Y&R co-stars, including Michelle Stafford (Phyllis), Melissa Claire Egan (Chelsea), and Melissa Ordway (Abby) also chimed in with their support.

 “You got this!!!
 We’re all thinking of you (all 3 of you) and sending you love and happy, healthy well wishes,” Egan wrote.